n-szulc/fingeRNAt/README.md

 - `PBS`

     Divides each RNA/DNA residue into three groups: **Phosphate, Base, Sugar**.
-Then, **for each group separately**, calculates distance to the ligand; returns 1 if the distance does not exceed the declared threshold (default = 4.0 &#8491;), 0 otherwise.
+Then, **for each group separately**, calculates the distance to the ligand; returns 1 if the distance does not exceed the declared threshold (default = 4.0 &#8491;), 0 otherwise.
 Does not take into account distances between hydrogens or hydrogen - heavy atom.

 	&#x1F536;Returns three 0/1 values for each residue.
     > **_NOTE:_** Only for RNA/DNA with canonical residues.